artikcloud/artikcloud-lwm2m-c/README.md

 The relevant code for the Artik Cloud LWM2M C SDK can be found under the following locations:
   * core: LWM2M core code for accessing and manipulating objects
-  * core/lwm2m_object: LWM2M client layer offering several APIs to expose well-known LWM2M objects
+  * examples/lwm2mclient: LWM2M client layer offering several APIs to expose well-known LWM2M objects
   * examples/akc_client: Sample program using the LWM2M client API to connect to the server and expose some objects

 Prerequisites
 -------------

 The Artik Cloud LWM2M C SDK should compile and run on most UNIX based systems.
-It has been tested against Mac OS X and Ubuntu 16.04.
+It has been tested against Mac OS X, Ubuntu 16.04, and Fedora 24 (ARM).
 It only depends on the OpenSSL library, which is compiled along and linked as a static library.
 Therefore only the following build tools need to be installed before launching compilation:
   * cmake
   * gcc
   * g++